UMAprotocol/UMIPs/UMIPs/omnibus-prices-1.md

 1. When using the recommended endpoints, voters should use the open price of the 1 minute OHLC period that the timestamp falls in.
 2. The median of these results should be taken.
-3. The median from step 2 should be rounded to six decimals to determine the MKRUSD price.
+3. The median from step 2 should be rounded to six decimals to determine the CRVUSD price.
 4. (for USD/CRV) Take the inverse of the result of step 3 (1/ CRV/USD) to get the USD/CRV price.

 For both implementations, voters should determine whether the returned price differs from broad market consensus.
 This is meant to provide flexibility in any unforeseen circumstances as voters are responsible for defining broad market consensus.